 George Tomlinson Primary School has adopted the Singapore approach to teaching Mathematics.
 We follow Inspire Maths for Key Stages 1 and 2 which is Oxford University Press’s Singapore Maths programme.

 At George Tomlinson, we use a mastery approach to teaching maths.
-We do this through a programme called Inspire Maths, which was developed by Oxford University Press.
+We do this through a programme called Inspire Maths.
 It is a whole-school primary maths programme that provides everything needed to support a mastery approach to teaching and learning mathematics, and meet the higher expectation of the 2014 National Curriculum.

 They can then begin to understand, after having physically manipulated concrete resources, that these can be represented in pictures, as well as with numbers (the abstract).